centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/monitoring-servers/advanced-configuration.md

   - Compression Level
     The level of compression to be used, from 1 to 9.
 Default (or if not filled) is 6.
-The higher the compression level, the higher the compression will be at the expense of processing power.
+The higher the compression level is, the higher the compression will be at the expense of processing power.

   - Compression Buffer